Sinosplice Presents:

 10. Asking for a Phone Number: This one perhaps follows the flirting.
 Regardless, you're going to need to get people's phone numbers, and you're going to need them to repeat those digits.

 Now hold on a second.
-If you think the list above must be studied from #1 to #10, then you haven't been paying attention.
+If you think the list above must be studied from #1 to #10, then you haven’t been paying attention.
 The 10 lessons above can be studied in any sequence.
 It makes no difference.
-(Although th order above is designed to help minimize the possibility of you peeing your pants in China.)
+(Although the order above is designed to help minimize the possibility of you peeing your pants in China.)

 Once you're through with those lessons, start browsing the archive.
 Study whatever catches your interest.
 This is not a textbook, so forget the sequence.